allenai/WildBench/README.md

 ## How to add a new model to 🦁 WildBench benchmark

 > [!NOTE]
-> If your model is on HuggingFace and/or it is supported by [vLLM](https://github.com/vllm-project/vllm), please create an **Issue** here to tell us your model id, chat template, and your preferred sampling parameters.
-We will add the script to run your model to the repo here and run inference and evaluation for you.
+> If your model is on HuggingFace and/or it is supported by [vLLM](https://github.com/vllm-project/vllm), please add the chat template to the tokenizer config and follow the Shortcut below.
+If your model is not supported by vLLM, you can still create an Issue and let us know how to run your model.

-If you'd like to try to run inference on your model by yourself or you'd like to create a PR for adding your model here, you can follow the instructions below.

 ### Installation